companieshouse/node-session-handler/README.md

       // handle error
      });
 ```
-  All your app session data will be removed from`res.locals` and also deleted from the cache.
+  All your app session data will be removed from `res.locals` and also deleted from the cache.

 ## Error handling

+Care has been taken to ensure that errors in the `node-session-handler` are not terminal for your app but rather handled gracefully.
+Please let the module authors know of any terminal errors in your app arising from integration with this module for a timely fix.

-In your local development environment, all errors will be logged to your console so please monitor it for any issues or to triage bugs.
+ In any case, if working locally, all session-handler errors will be logged to your console so please monitor it for any issues or to triage bugs.

+For all forward environments, errors will be logged to the standard log files as defined by the platform team.

 ## Linting and testing